Terms used:

 Sectional Championships, Regional Synchronized Skating Championships

 If during an Event, the Technical Controller becomes unable to officiate, the technical representative will appoint a qualified replacement.
 If no qualified replacement Technical Controller is present and available, a Sectional or higher level Technical Specialist may be appointed as the replacement.
-At championships higher than Section level, if no such person is present and available, the Technical Specialist 2 will assume the duties of the Technical Controller and the technical panel will be composed of two people.
+If no such person is present and available, the Technical Specialist 2 will assume the duties of the Technical Controller and the technical panel will be composed of two people.

-Skate Canada Challenge, Canadian Figure Skating Championships, Canada Cup
+Skate Canada Challenge, Skate Canada Trophy, Canadian Figure Skating Championships, Skate Canada Cup

-If during an Event, the Technical Controller becomes unable to officiate, the technical representative will appoint a qualified replacement.
+If during an Event, the Technical Controller becomes unable to officiate, the technical representative, in consultation with the Skate Canada Representative, will appoint a qualified replacement.
 If no qualified replacement Technical Controller is present and available, a Technical Specialist qualified at the corresponding championship level or higher may be appointed as the replacement.
 If no such person is present and available, a Technical Controller qualified at the level below the corresponding championship may be appointed as a replacement.
 If no such person is present and available, the Technical Specialist 2 will assume the duties of the Technical Controller and if possible, a Technical Specialist qualified at the level below the corresponding championship will be appointed Technical Specialist 2.
 If this is not possible, the technical panel will be composed of two people.

 Replacement of a Technical Specialist